jubal-R/TinyWebShell/README.md

 # Tiny Web Shell
-A simple web shell with an interactive console for use in CTFs, wargames, etc.
+A simple php web shell and client with an interactive console for use in CTFs, wargames, etc.

 ![Geist](https://github.com/jubal-R/WebShell/blob/master/screenshot.png)

 ## Usage
+Upload the webshell, then just run the client specifying the address of the shell and start sending commands.
-- Connect:
+- Running The Client
-./webshellconnect.py [url]
+`./webshellconnect.py [url]`
-Example: ./webshellconnect.py 192.168.56.104/webshell.php
+Example: `./webshellconnect.py 192.168.56.104/webshell.php`
-- Send Commands:
+- Sending Commands
-Enter commands into console after connecting
+Enter commands into the console

 ## Features
 - Small size